federicoambrosino/web-site/_pages/teaching/2018-fall-phys-709.md

 ## News

 * Oct.
+15: The midterm (a.k.a. pset 06) has been posted below.
+* Oct.
 5: Pset 05 has been posted below.
 * Sep.
 25: As mentioned in class today, the due date for pset04 is pushed back by one day to Thursday, Sep.
 27